Xinnan-Alex/rust-basic-microservice/README.md

 # rust-basic-microservice

 Basic CRUD microservices built with Rust.
-ORM used is Diesel and database used is Postgresql.
+ORM used is Diesel and database used is Postgresql.2

 ## Crates used:
 - Url